d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 If `foo` e.g. waits on a barrier expecting N threads, N > 1.
 If `foo` does not spawn tasks on other threads that execute this same function, only 1 thread (unit-test thread) appears at the barrier, never finishing.

-`???` IO/system resources - unit test? should? be testing a fairly isolated function
+`???` IO/system resources - unit test (<- ?) should be testing a fairly isolated function

 This implies two things: unit-test timeouts are needed, multi-threaded execution is hazardous for this approach and it is extra tricky to ensure OS resources (IO/networking, ...) are handled correctly by external unit test.